 In May of the junior year, students submit the Senior Thesis Interests Form, which describes their research interests and indicates if they would like to work with a specific thesis adviser.
-History & Literature will honor these preference when possible.
+History & Literature will honor these preferences when possible.
 Juniors should discuss potential thesis topics with their junior tutor and begin to think about what they need in a thesis adviser.

 In the event that a student does not request a particular tutor, History & Literature will match the student with an appropriate adviser based on the student's thesis topic.
 Juniors are encouraged to consult faculty profiles on the website, bearing in mind that new tutors join the Tutorial Board in July of each year.
 If interests shift over the summer, students should inform their concentration adviser.

 If a student is interested in asking a member of the Committee on Degrees or another member of the Harvard faculty to adviser his or her thesis, the student should meet with that faculty member to discuss the thesis topic and research plans.
 In most cases, History & Literature will provide a concentration adviser who will help the student navigate program requirements and prepare for the oral examination.
 Concentrators in History & Literature may not choose as their thesis adviser a Teaching Fellow or Lecturer not on the Tutorial Board.

-History & Literature’s Modern World field encourages students to pursue transnational projects c.
+History & Literature’s Modern World field encourages students to pursue transnational projects from c.
 1750 to the present.
 To declare the Modern World as your field of study, complete the Modern World Proposal and attach a brief explanation of your proposed topic of study.
-Proposals may be submitted by the petition deadline at the beginning of each semester or by the Plan of Concentration deadline at the end of the academic year.
+Proposals should be submitted by the stated deadline at the beginning of the junior year.
 The courses approved as part of a proposal constitute the unique list of courses that count for the Modern World field requirements.